-The first is a "Ground Dependant" Antenna.
+The first is a "Ground Dependent" Antenna.
 This is designed to be used where the antenna base is in contact with a metal surface such as steel or aluminium that has a surface area of 0.5m² or greater.
-This is a ground plane and the antenna depends on it for reception signal strength, if fitted on a vessel without this you will get very poor reception.
+This is a ground plane and the antenna depends on it for reception signal strength, so if it is fitted on a vessel without this, you will get very poor reception.

-The second is a "Ground Independant" antenna.
-This is suitable for non metal vessels and a ground plane is not required.
+The second is a "Ground Independent" antenna.
+This is suitable for non-metal vessels and where a ground plane is not required.

-VHF splitters are another option but we do not recommend them for metal vessels, as you are relying on the short wire run from the stereo to the splitter and this is generally inside the vessel so reception is limited.
+VHF splitters are another option, however we do not recommend them for metal vessels, as you will be relying on the short wire run from the stereo to the splitter which is generally inside the vessel, making reception limited.

-Yes, an adapter for an existing sleeve combination (Top A and Bottom B) has just been released and can be ordered via the link to our contact us page.
-Please enter all details and includng your delivery address.
-State you require the Adapter 2 for the 6th Gen Nano.
+Yes, an adapter for an existing sleeve combination (Top A and Bottom B) has just been released and can be ordered via the contact us page.
+Please enter all details including your delivery address and state you require the Adapter 2 for the 6th Gen Nano.

-To enable the Sirius source of your Fusion Sirius Ready Stereo you must purchase a Sirius Tuner module.
-Follow the below link to get more information on what you require.
+To enable the Sirius source of your Fusion Sirius-ready stereo, you must purchase a Sirius tuner module.
+Follow the link below for more information on what you require.

-No. it will take a number of minutes for the Apple product to get a minimum level of charge before it can connect and become operational.
-So please connect and wait for the unit to initialise.
+No, it will take a number of minutes for the Apple product to gain a minimum level of charge before it can connect and become operational, so please connect and wait for the unit to initialize.

 FUSION’s Marine Multi-Zone™ technology allows you to create a truly customised audio solution, purpose built for your vessel.

 At FUSION Entertainment we understand that not all boats are created equal, and more importantly, we understand not all ‘boaties’ are created equal.
 Revolutionary Multi-Zone Technology enables you to create a customized audio solution that is tailored to your vessel.